-Our approach to School Readiness is to develop annual goals that reflect the five essential domains in the Head Start Framework and are aligned with New York State EarlyLearn Guidelines, New York State Pre-kindergarten Foundation for the Common Core, Creative Curriculum, and our assessment tool, Teaching Strategies GOLD.
+Our approach to School Readiness is to develop annual goals that reflect the five central domains in the Head Start Early Learning Outcomes Framework and is aligned with the Creative Curriculum, and our assessment tool, Teaching Strategies GOLD.

 Developing School Readiness Goals (SRG) includes on-going communication between directors, coordinators, teachers, parents/guardians, and consultants.
 Input from all sources is important to ensure that chosen objectives are relevant to the community we serve and the education systems that children will transition to.